local-ch/lhc/README.md

 LHC
 ===

-LHC uses [typhoeus](https://github.com/typhoeus/typhoeus) for http requests.
+LHC uses [typhoeus](https://github.com/typhoeus/typhoeus) for http communication.

-Get a look at [LHS](https://github.com/local-ch/LHS), if you are searching for something more **high level** that can query webservices easily and provides easy data access.
+See [LHS](https://github.com/local-ch/LHS), if you are searching for something more **high level** that can query webservices easily and provides easy data access.

 ## Quick Start Guide